fix ID group-ID colvars configfile keyword values ...

 This fix is part of the USER-COLVARS package.
 It is only enabled if LAMMPS was built with that package.
 See the Making LAMMPS section for more info.

 There can only be one colvars fix active at a time.
-Since the colvars module itself can handle an arbitrary number of collective variables and always applies to the entire system, this is not really a deficit in practice.
+Since the interface communicates only the minimum amount of information and colvars module itself can handle an arbitrary number of collective variables, this is not a limitation of functionality.

 The default options are input = NULL, output = out, seed = 1966, unwrap yes, and tstat = NULL.